Nolan sets next film with Universal, spurning Warner Bros. - NewsBreak

 Nolan sets next film with Universal, spurning Warner Bros.

-NEW YORK — (AP) — After a public fallout over release strategy with Warner Bros., Christopher Nolan's next film, about J. Robert Oppenheimer and the development of the atom bomb, will be released by Universal Pictures.
+After a public fallout over release strategy with Warner Bros., Christopher Nolan s next film, about J. Robert Oppenheimer and the development of the atom bomb, will be released by Universal Pictures.

 Representatives for the studio confirmed Tuesday that Universal has acquire the rights to finance and distribute Nolan's not-yet-titled film.
 Deadline Hollywood first reported the deal.